smlsvnssn/ouml/README.md

 #### ö.load( url, isJSON? = true, errorMessage? = null, settings? = {} ) → Promise

-[browser (Alternatively: Use node-fetch)] Loads (and parses) JSON.
+[browser (Alternatively: Use node 18+)] Loads (and parses) JSON.
 Optionally loads HTML.
 Super simple fetch wrapper.
 On error, simply returns the error message, or optionally returns your custom error message.
 If you need to pass headers or other settings to the fetch call, use the `settings` object.

 #### ö.pipeAsync( v, ...funcs ) → Promise